GoogleCloudPlatform/community/tutorials/create-a-self-deleting-virtual-machine.md

 # Create a self-deleting virtual machine on Compute Engine

 Learning to use Google Cloud Platform (GCP) is best done hands-on, by actually creating, using, and removing resources.
-But a common problem with doing this is that learners may forget to clean up their resources when finished trying something, resulting in continuing running resources, often at a cost.
+However, a common problem with doing this is that learners may forget to clean up their resources when finished trying something, resulting in continuing running resources, often at a cost.

 This tutorial shows how to create Compute Engine instances (virtual machines) that will automatically delete themselves after a set time, ensuring that